Todd Packer (The Office): Plot

-When office administrator Pam Halpert (Jenna Fischer) gets a new computer for the receptionist's desk to replace the older model, Andy Bernard (Ed Helms) wants a new computer, too.
+When office administrator Pam Halpert gets a new computer for the receptionist's desk to replace the older model, Andy Bernard wants a new computer, too.
 Pam points out that if she were to get a new computer for one sales rep, she would have to get one for every sales rep, as compared to reception, a one-person department.
-Unwilling to let it go, Andy convinces Erin Hannon (Ellie Kemper) into trading computers with him.
-Pam is angry when she finds out, and forces him to switch the computers back.
-In addition to continue pushing for a new computer, Andy confronts Pam about "humiliating" him in front of the office.
+Unwilling to let it go, Andy convinces Erin Hannon to trade computers with him.
+Pam is angry when she finds out and forces him to switch the computers back.
+In addition to continuing to push for a new computer, Andy confronts Pam about "humiliating" him in front of the office.
 In order to make it up to him, she tells him that the only way he can get a new computer is if his breaks.
 To accomplish this, he accepts all cookies, intentionally opens pop-up ads, and places food in the disc drive.
-Giving up, Pam then buys Andy a new computer, but they scratch it up to make it not look brand new.
-When they pretend to argue about it in front of the office, Pam claims that she found it in the warehouse.
-Darryl Philbin (Craig Robinson) confronts Pam later regarding finding the computer in the warehouse.
-As he knows everything that is in the warehouse and where it is stored, he leverages Pam into giving him more sick days.
+Giving up, Pam then buys Andy a new computer, but she scratches it up to make it not look brand new.
+When they argue about it in front of the office, Pam claims that she found it in the warehouse.
+Darryl Philbin confronts Pam later regarding finding the computer in the warehouse.
+As he knows everything that is in the warehouse and where it is stored, he leverages Pam to give him more sick days.
 Pam gleefully tells the interviewers that she is now "full-on corrupt".